jchip/run-verify/README.md

 ### Verifying Failures with Promise

-For promise it is tricky, but the pattern I commonly use is:
+For promise it is tricky, but the pattern I commonly use is to have a `.catch` that saves the expect error and then verify it in a `.then`:

 ```js
 it("should reject", () => {